Glossary hero image

 1. Rich in Antioxidants

-• Flavonoids help neutralise free radicals, reducing oxidative stress that can damage cells and tissues.
+• Flavonoids help neutralize free radicals, reducing oxidative stress that can damage cells and tissues.

 2. Supports Heart Health